Much has been written about the Ford Motor Company, and

 Mr. M. did not pay for them, Dodge Bros. were to

-have the machines in lieu of the money — thus making
+have the machines in lieu of the money -

-the risk entirely theirs.
+thus making the risk entirely theirs.

 In addition to this, contracts

-for the remaining parts of the automobile—the
+for the remaining parts of the automobile - the

-that they are supplied as wanted.
+so that they are supplied as wanted.
 The bodies and

 cushions, by the C.R.
 Wilson carriage Co. at $52